The First-Year Florence Experience

 Yes!
 Florence’s geographic location lends to incredible access to many places not just in Italy but Europe as well.
 Not to mention the many beautiful places to explore in Tuscany!
 As an FFE student there are a few planned trips included in your package.
 You will participate in one big overnight group trip and one day trip.
 There are also additional trips planned through the school that you may purchase.
 In the past we have had programs explore Torino, the Swiss Alps, Croatia, Pompeii, Naples, the south of France and many others.

 Yes!
-In addition to a Director and Assistant Director of Marist-Italy, we will have Resident Directors and Assistants in the residence halls.
-The RD’s and RA’s are there to program events for you and assist with your transition.
+In addition to a Director and Associate Director of Marist Italy, we will have a Residence Life Coordinator (RLC) and Resident Assistants (RA) in the residence halls.
+The RLC and RAs are there to program events for you and assist with your transition.

 The Marist campus in Florence is very unique.
 Florence is an historic city along the Arno River.
 There are beautiful medieval and renaissance buildings throughout the quaint city.
 The campus housing and academic buildings are settled among the many shops, cafés, and residences that make up the capital city of Tuscany.